 Active isolated stretching (AIS)

 AIS are performed in reps, body are reached some position hold it in there couple second without any assistance or equipment, then released and performed again 10 times.
 High kick are good example.
-They increase blood flow and muscles muscle and fascia elasticity.
+They increase blood flow and fascia elasticity.

 Proprioceptive Neuromuscular Facilitation (PNF)